 We are a development stage company incorporated on December 1, 2000 as a wholly-owned subsidiary of Novogen Limited.
-We commenced operations in May 2002 and its business purpose is the development and commercialization of drugs for the treatment of cancer.
-We are presently engaged in the clinical development of the anti-cancer drug phenoxodiol.
-Novogen's subsidiary has granted to our subsidiary, a worldwide non-transferable license under its patent right and patent applications and its relevant know-how to conduct clinical trials and commercialize and distribute all forms of phenoxodiol for uses in the field of prevention, treatment, and cure of cancer in humans, except topical applications.
-Novogen currently owns approximately 86.9% of the outstanding shares of our common stock.
+The Company commenced operations in May 2002 and its business purpose is the development and commercialization of drugs for the treatment of cancer.
+The Company is presently engaged in the clinical development of the anti-cancer drug phenoxodiol.
+Novogen's subsidiary has granted to the Company's subsidiary, a worldwide non-transferable license under its patent right and patent applications and its relevant know-how to conduct clinical trials and commercialize and distribute all forms of phenoxodiol for uses in the field of prevention, treatment, and cure of cancer in humans, except topical applications.
+Novogen currently owns approximately 86.9% of the outstanding shares of the Company's common stock.

-Our main focus since commencing operations is to undertake human clinical testing of phenoxodiol.
-We do not employ any staff directly but obtain services from Novogen under a services agreement.
-We have incurred losses since inception and expect to incur operating losses and generate negative cash flows from operations for the foreseeable future as we expand research and development activities and move phenoxodiol into later stages of development.
-As of June 30, 2004, we have accumulated losses of \$11,694,000.
+The Company's main focus since commencing operations is to undertake human clinical testing of phenoxodiol.
+The Company does not employ any staff directly but obtains services from Novogen under a services agreement.
+The Company has incurred losses since inception and expects to incur operating losses and generate negative cash flows from operations for the foreseeable future as it expands research and development activities and moves phenoxodiol into later stages of development.
+As of June 30, 2004, the Company had accumulated losses of \$11,694,000.